 It is well known that medical residency programs in the United States are amongst the best training programs globally, and that is why residencies in the United States are classically competitive, among local applicants and international medical graduates.
 Various residencies are not the same and depend on the hospital itself and the specialty.
 Here are the most competitive specialties in the United States.
 Ranking via ERAS will be performed at the time of your medical residency application:

 #1: Orthopedic Surgery Overall Score: 28

-The specialty that is at the top of the list of 10 most competitive programs in the United States is orthopaedic surgery.
+The specialty that is at the top of the list of 10 most competitive programs in the United States is orthopedic surgery.
 Objectively, a USMLE test score of 248 is required, and all future residents must know that they will compete for only 0.83 open positions.
-However, the average annual salary of $ 535,668 is a factor that should be considered when considering the 5 year residency training and 2 year post-surgical fellowship that is often required.
+However, the average annual salary of $ 535,668 is a factor that should be considered when considering the 5-year residency training and 2-year post-surgical fellowship that is often required.

 #2: Neurological Surgery Overall Score: 27

 Neurosurgeons earn an annual salary of up to $ 609,639.
 However, candidates compete for residency positions at a ratio of 0.93.
 Their average USMLE score of 245.5 points for Step 1 and Step 2 are not the highest, but still quite competitive amongst other specialties.

 Unlike Otolaryngology, Plastic Surgery is one of the youngest medical fields in the United States.
 However, it has quickly gained popularity over the last two decades and is now considered one of the most competitive specialties.
 Since a plastic surgeon can expect a mid-year salary of $ 407,709 with an average USMLE test score of around 248.5.
 Finally, plastic surgery is the most competitive residency in terms of open positions by US candidates.
 With 0.74 posts, only two in three American seniors can expect a match.

 #4: Otolaryngology Overall Score: 25